Ericavanee/Bicausal_Wasserstein_MtglProj/README.md

 # Bicausal Wasserstein Martingale Projection
 The *bicausal* or *adapted* Wasserstein martingale projection is a novel method for multi-dimensional martingale tests on data couplings.
-To the best of our knowledge, it is the first **consistent** test for the high-dimensional regime.
+To the best of our knowledge, it is the first **consistent** martingality test for high-dimensional regimes.

 🔗 Paper link: [Empirical martingale projections via the adapted Wasserstein distance](https://arxiv.org/pdf/2401.12197)